 - In a mixing bowl, place chopped strawberries and rhubarb.

-- Mix in 2 tbsp of the flour.
+- Mix in 2 tablespoon of the flour.

 - Then mix in the sugar, salt, lemon zest, juice, and cardamom.

-- Pour mix into prepared pie crust being careful not to pour in any of the extra juice from the berries at the bottom of the bowl.
+- Pour the mix into the prepared pie crust being careful not to pour in any of the extra juice from the berries at the bottom of the bowl.

-- Sprinkle the remaining Tbsp of flour evenly over top of mix.
+- Sprinkle the remaining tablespoon of flour evenly over the top of the mix.

-- Cut the Tbsp of butter in small pieces and place on top of filling.
+- Cut the tablespoon of butter into small pieces and place it on top of the filling.

 - Using a pizza cutter or knife, cut about "12" 1-inch strips.